A Short Course for Learning Displayr

 - Start a Displayr document.

-- Create a really cool visualizing using data in an Excel spreadsheet.
+- Create a really cool visualization using data in an Excel spreadsheet.

 - Set this up as a dashboard that can be shared with others.